Introduction: Why CSS Organization Matters

 2. Identify Elements Within Blocks

 For each block, identify the elements that make it up.
-Remember that elements are parts of a block that perform a specific function but don't make sense on their own.
+Keep in mind that elements are parts of a block that perform a specific function but don't make sense on their own.
 For example, in a form block, elements might include:

 -